The Most Common Reasons Car Insurance Companies Cancel Policies

 | 45–60 days | Up to 35–48% higher premiums |

-Cancellations typically remain on your insurance record for 3 to 5 years (and fraud-related cancellations up to 10 years).
+Cancellations typically remain on your insurance history for 5 to 7 years (fraud-related cancellations up to 10 years), with the peak financial impact felt during the first 3 years.
 During that window, you'll likely be flagged as high-risk by standard insurers.
-Your state's DMV may also be notified, which can trigger registration suspension or other penalties — particularly if a lapse in coverage results from the cancellation.
+Your state's DMV may also be notified, which can trigger registration suspension or other penalties.
+Understanding the full scope of a car insurance lapse and its consequences can help you plan your next steps.

 Steps to Find New Coverage After Cancellation

 - Try reinstatement first.
 Contact your original insurer — reinstatement is usually cheaper and faster than a new policy.
-Grace periods are typically 10–30 days depending on your carrier, and the process usually takes only 2–5 business days.
+Grace periods are typically 10–30 days depending on your carrier, and the process usually takes only 2–5 business days once payment is received.

 - Shop multiple insurers.
 Get quotes from at least five companies.
-Standard carriers like State Farm, GEICO, and Travelers are known to work with higher-risk drivers, while Progressive's Name Your Price tool can help you find affordable options.
-If you've been denied car insurance by standard carriers, know that non-standard options exist.
+Standard carriers like State Farm, GEICO, and Progressive are known to work with higher-risk drivers.

 - Consider state-assigned risk plans.
 If standard insurers deny you coverage, every state has an assigned risk pool or FAIR plan that provides the minimum required coverage.